 It's clear there's a lot of angst and confusion in America regarding the issue of retirement.
 Some people are probably saving way more than they need to, while other people will clearly come up short.

 Personal Capital launched a new Retirement Planning Calculator embedded under their Investing Tab section of the dashboard to provide some clarity.
+I believe it is the most sophisticated retirement calculator available online today.

 1) Utilization of real data instead of guesses: The Planner pulls in your actual savings and spending, not just your expected spending/savings habits.
 We usually think we spend much less and save much more than reality.
 This is why people who don't create a budget or track their spending carefully will often ask, “Where did it all go?!” years from now.